Key Takeaways

 Equitable Distribution State

-Tennessee is an "equitable distribution" state—meaning marital property is divided fairly, but not necessarily 50/50.
-The court considers multiple factors when determining what's equitable:
+Tennessee is an "equitable distribution" state under Tenn.
+Code Ann. § 36-4-121, meaning marital property is divided fairly, though not necessarily 50/50.
+Tennessee is not a community-property state.
+The Shelby County Chancery Court (which hears Memphis divorce cases) considers multiple factors when determining what's equitable:

 - Length of the marriage